 Judge John B. Waldo is often associated with John Muir and Henry David Thoreau.
 While his impact was substantial he is not as well known as other conservationists of the day.
-In the late 1800’s he proposed a greenspace straddling the crest of Oregon.
+In the late 1800’s he proposed a green space straddling the crest of Oregon.
 For decades he traveled extensively documenting the area’s unique topography and natural beauty.
-He worked hard to pass legislation preventing special interest from monopolizing the area’s resources.
+He worked hard to pass legislation preventing special interests from monopolizing the area’s resources.
 Today, numerous national forests, a national park, and wilderness areas between the border with California clear to the Columbia Gorge exist because of his vision.
 Our visit to the UO Archives was an introduction to his original writings and photographs.
 We even saw some founding documents for Crater Lake National Park.

-Trip Report – Leader: Mark Hougardy; Group: Obsidians; Dates: February 16, 2019; Participants: 6; Type: University of Oregon Archives
+Trip Report – Volunteer Leader: Mark Hougardy | Group: Eugene-based Hiking Club; |Â Dates: February 16, 2019 | Participants: 6 | Type: University of Oregon Archives